-Children's Ministry Leader (Voluntary)
+• Youth Ministry Leader (Voluntary)

 - 3 x references from people, one of whom must have known the applicant for at least 3 years, the others for at least one year.
-One of these should be a vicar, senior pastor or similar. - Clear police check - Must read and sign the Diocese Code of Conduct prior to the beginning role. - Must participate in supervision/ spiritual direction, a minimum of 6 times each per year.
-Funding for this should be clearly stated in position description. - Must undertake boundaries and safe-guarding training every 3 years. - Must have read and abide by the Ara Taiohi Code of Ethics as applicable to children.
+One of these should be a vicar, senior pastor or similar. - Clear police check - Must read and sign Diocesan Code of Conduct prior to beginning role - Must participate in supervision and spiritual direction, a minimum of 6 times each per year.
+Funding for this should be clearly stated in position description - Must undertake boundaries and safe guarding training every 3 years - Must have read and abide by Ara Taiohi Code of Ethics

-Children's Leader (Support)
+• Youth Leader (Support)

-- 2 x character references from people who have known the applicant; one for a minimum of 3 years, and the others for at least one year. - Clear police check. - Must read and sign the Diocese Code of Conduct prior to beginning the role. - Must undertake boundaries and safeguarding training every 3 years. - Must have read and abide by the Ara Taiohi Code of Ethics.
+- 2 x character references from people who have known the applicant; one for a minimum of 3 years, and the others for at least one year. - Clear police check - Must read and sign Diocesan Code of Conduct prior to beginning role - Must undertake boundaries and safeguarding training every 3 years - Must have read and abide by Ara Taiohi Code of Ethics

-• Children's Ministry Helper
+• Youth Ministry Helper

-- Should be known to the community (ie parish) for a minimum of two years prior to being involved, OR provide 2 x character references from people who have known the applicant for at least 3 years. - Must read and sign the Diocese Code of Conduct prior to beginning the role.
+- Should be known to the community (ie parish) for a minimum of two years prior to being involved, OR provide 2 x character references from people who have known the applicant for at least 3 years. - Must read and sign Diocesan Code of Conduct prior to beginning role